top of page

 Help with a Bail Bond in Spartanburg South Carolina Courts

-What will be considered by the judge setting my Bail?
+👨🏼⚖️ What will be considered by the Judge setting my Bail?

 The Judge or Magistrate may consider many factors when deciding on a Bail amount.
-Some of the things most often considered are
+Some of the things most often considered are:

-- Severity of the Crime
+• Severity of the crime

-- Criminal History of Defendant
+• Criminal History of the Defendant

-- Likelihood of The Defendant attending court, as scheduled
+• Likelihood of the Defendant attending Court, as scheduled

-- Community ties
+• Community ties

-- Employment and Finances
+• Employment and Finances

-- Mental Health and Substance Abuse
+• Mental Health and Substance Abuse

 What's next?

-Your Bail Bondsman will discuss requirements, fees and the remaining process, leading up to release with you.
+Your Bail Bondsman will discuss requirements, fees and the remaining process, leading up to release, with you.
 You may be asked to meet in-person to signed required documents, review your contract and complete payment details.
 Depending on your situation, your Bondsman may be able to offer you Contactless Signing and Payment Options.

 After all required paperwork and steps are completed, your Bondsman will contact the facility in which The Defendant is being held to notify them that a Bond Contract has been signed.
 Depending on the facility and their process, The Defendant will start the release process.
 Each facility has different guidelines so release time may vary but is typically within 4 hours.

-Collateral and Payment Plans
+Cost, Collateral and Payment Plans

 affordable bail bonds